freeipa/freeipa/doc/designs/id-mapping.md

 Active Directory root domain must have ID range type of `ipa-ad-trust-posix`, as well as all other domains visible through the trust link.

+## ID range allocation

+During deployment FreeIPA takes a random ID range slice from `(1,10000)` and multiplies the base offset by 200000.
+This base becomes a starting point for the deployment's ID range.

+Both starting point and size of the range can be overridden by an administrator who deploys the initial server.
+The minimal value for the initial ID range start cannot be less than `UID_MAX` or `GID_MAX` from `/etc/login.defs`.
+This range is then used by all systems enrolled into the domain managed by this initial server.

+Thus, a default range that FreeIPA chooses the deployment ID range from is 200000...2000000000.
+If this is a single domain and amount of users in it is not going to be above 200K, then FreeIPA administrators may never need to allocate another ID range within 200000...2000000000 and that original ID range stays fixed forever.

+There are two other use cases:

+ - trusting another IPA or AD deployment, and

+ - migrating pre-existing deployment not based on IPA.

+When there are multiple organizational domains around and they need to interoperate (establish trust between them), additional ID ranges get added on the consuming side to represent trusted domain(s).
+For a trusted domain that is an Active Directory, there would be two possibilities, managed within SSSD and
+IPA:

+ - an ID range is implicit, defined through a murmurhash3 hash of the domain SID,

+ - an ID range is explicit, defined by the admin as UID/GID values stored in AD LDAP user entries for each user.
+The explicitly defined ID ranges most likely are part of a legacy setup and most likely are within `UID_MAX` and `GID_MAX` values from `/etc/login.defs`.
+There are exceptions, of course.

+An implicit ID range derivation by SSSD is described in `sssd-ad(5)`, section 'ID Mapping'.
+Samba has own way to derive similar ID ranges based on different properties of the domain SID, handled by individual `idmap` modules but conceptually it is similar: a rule is chosen to map those properties to POSIX IDs and a map is maintained, algorithmically or based on a stored mapping in Samba's own ID database.

+With Active Directory environments all domain objects have their own unique identifier, in the form of a SID.
+RID value of the SID is never reused when objects get deleted and added.
+This means that for a company with an Active Directory domain of ~20-25 years and large churn of employees over that time it is not uncommon to see RIDs above 200K.
+For such deployments an ID range SSSD and IPA would need to synthesize on Linux side would have size larger than 200K.

+Thus ID range landscape is 'dynamic'.
+At a given time SSSD on the client will be able to see all the ID ranges defined within the domain they enrolled into.
+When a new trust is established and a new ID range for that trusted domain is added, SSSD on the client will see this new ID range and will be able to derive user/group IDs automatically for them.
+Most likely there are no existing files on the client with ownership for these IDs yet -- except networking file systems but for those to be usable at least one system should be able to create those files with those POSIX IDs on a compatible client.

+Existing ranges never change, LDAP plugins provided by FreeIPA prevent modifying existing ranges in IPA or delete them if there are users/groups with IDs assigned from those ID ranges.

 ## Automated identifier assignment through LDAP

 When algorithmic ID range is used, SSSD only maps existing users and groups